Step-based checkpointing with high-level algorithmic differentiation: Defining a checkpointing schedule

 We can now consider making a choice between storing a forward restart checkpoint, sufficient to restart the forward at the start of step 1 and advance over steps 1 and 2, versus storing the non-linear dependencies for steps 1 and 2.
 In the case of a forward restart checkpoint, after loading the checkpoint the forward must in general advance to recompute non-linear dependency data.
-In the case where non-linear dependency data is stored no additional forward advancement is needed.
-If parameters are ignored (which might typically be stored separately in memory), and ignoring possible non-linear dependencies associated with the functional $J$, the restart checkpoint requires storage of three variables, while storing the non-linear dependencies directly requires storage of only two variables per adjoint step.
+In the case where non-linear dependency data is stored no additional forward advance is needed.
+For example finite element assembly, required by the adjoint, can be performed directly if non-linear dependency data is available -- see Listing~\ref{lst:adjoint_assembly}.
+If parameters are ignored (which do not change throughout the calculation and might typically be stored separately in memory), and ignoring possible non-linear dependencies associated with the functional $J$, the forward restart checkpoint requires storage of three variables, while storing the non-linear dependencies directly requires storage of only two variables per adjoint step.

+Note that, in general, the data which needs to be stored in a checkpoint to restart the forward calculation is dependent not only upon where the forward is to be restarted, but also to where it is to be advanced -- since later steps can depend on additional parameters or variables.

+Note also that, in general, the non-linear dependencies required to advance the adjoint over a step need not be a subset of forward restart dependencies required to restart the forward at the start of that step.
+In the considered example, moving the calculations for the stream function from the end of one step to the start of the next step (e.g. moving operation 5 in step 0 to the start of step 1) would mean that these are no longer forward restart dependencies, but they would still be non-linear dependencies.

-In \citet{griewank2000} it is indicated that steps should be chosen so that amount of data required to advance the adjoint is at least as large as the amount of data stored in a checkpoint.
-To some extent these requirements can be met through a redefinition of the steps -- for example one might choose to include equations corresponding to more than one timestep in a step.
-A high-level view of the forward model, or a static analysis of the forward, might perhaps facilitate such a definition of the steps.
+In \citet{griewank2000} it is indicated that steps should be chosen so that the amount of data required to advance the adjoint is at least as large as the amount of data stored in a checkpoint.
+To some extent these requirements can be met through a redefinition of the steps -- for example one might choose to include operations corresponding to more than one timestep in a step.
+A high-level view of the forward, or a static analysis of the forward, might perhaps facilitate such a definition of the steps.